threefoldtech/home/products/tfcloud2.8.md

 - 3Bot server creation speed improvement
 - Use a new flist for 3Bot deployment that includes all the required binaries
 - Show interactive UI during VDC initialization process
-- Allowed deployment of the main workloads(compute nodes and the controller) first, then deploying the storage containers on the latter.

 ### VDC Recovery Improvement